Efficient Fully-Compressed Sequence Representations: Compressing permutations

-We now show how to use \access/\rank/\select\ data structures to store a compressed permutation.
-We follow Barbay and Navarro's notation~\cite{BN09} and improve their space and, especially, their time performance.
-They measure the compressibility of a permutation $\pi$ in terms of the entropy of the distribution of the lengths of {\em runs} of different kinds.
-Let $\pi$ be covered by $\rho$ runs (using any of the previous definitions of runs~\cite{sortingShuffledMonotoneSequences,BN09,sortingPresortedFiles}) of lengths $\runs(\pi) = \langle n_1, \ldots, n_\rho\rangle$.
-Then $H(\runs (\pi)) = \sum \frac{n_i}{n}\lg\frac{n}{n_i} \le \lg\rho$ is called the {\em entropy} of the runs (and, because $n_i \ge 1$, it also holds $nH(\runs(\pi)) \ge (\rho-1)\lg n$).
-We first consider permutations which are interleaved sequences of increasing or decreasing values as first defined by Levcopoulos~\etal~\cite{sortingShuffledMonotoneSequences} for adaptive sorting, and later on for compression~\cite{BN09}, and then give improved results for more specific classes of runs.
-In both cases we consider first the application of the permutation $\pi()$ and its inverse, $\pii()$, to show later how to extend the support to the iterated applications of the permutation, $\pi^k()$, extending and improving the previous results of Munro~\etal~\cite{MRRR03}.
+We now show how to use \access/\rank/\select\ data structures to support the operations more efficiently while retaining compressed redundancy space.
+In general terms, we exchange their $\Oh{\rho\lg n}$ space term by $o(n)\,\HH(\runs(\pi))$, and improve their times to $\Oh{\lg\lg\rho}$ in the worst case, and to $\Oh{\lg\HH(\runs(\pi))}$ on average (again, this is an improvement only if $\rho$ is not too small).

+We first consider interleaved sequences of increasing or decreasing values as first defined by Levcopoulos and Petersson \cite{LP94} for adaptive sorting, and later on for compression~\cite{BN09}, and then give improved results for more restricted classes of runs.
+In both cases we first consider the application of the permutation $\pi()$ and its inverse, $\pii()$, and later show how to extend the support to the iterated application of the permutation, $\pi^k()$, extending and improving previous results~\cite{MRRR03}.